vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 web: FLASK_APP=web.py python3 -m flask run --host=0.0.0.0 --port=$PORT
 ```

-Follow the steps below to now run this application on your Cloud Foundry.
+Cloud Foundry's buildpack system uses these files to determine that your application is a Python application.
+Follow the steps below to run this application in Cloud Foundry.

 ### Login To Cloud Foundry